 A.R.
-155. A player enters the postseason with one caution.
+12.11.2.e.
+A player enters the postseason with one caution.
 How many additional cautions may he or she accumulate before a game suspension is assessed?
 RULING: Seven.
 However, a second caution in any game results in an ejection for which a one-game suspension shall be served.